bedax/system/gnix/INSTALL.md

 ### Add-ons:
 - EPUBReader
 - uBlock Origin
-    - default lists, plus "Adguard's Annoyance List"
+    - the default lists
+    - Adguard's Annoyance List (it blocks more cookie warnings, such as those on serverfault.com)
-- NoScript (allow scripts globally, just use for the other stuff)
+- NoScript (allow scripts globally, just use it for the other stuff)
 - CanvasBlocker
 - HTTPS Everywhere
 - Privacy Badger
 - No Resource URI Leak (not needed for 57+)
-- Open Image in New Tab (by Maximus for pre-Quantom, and bedstash for post)
+- Open Image in New Tab (by Maximus for pre-Quantum, and bedstash for post)
 - Vue.js devtools

 ---